By Professor Claude Ake Founding Director, Centre for Advanced

 - Paul Horsman, Greenpeace International

-We have been expressing concern from the very first time we heard from
+We have been expressing concern from the very first time we heard

-Shell about this environmental survey.
-Today's resignation of one
+from Shell about this environmental survey.
+Today's

-of the most eminent persons on the panel (Claude Ake was to represent the
+resignation of one of the most eminent persons on the panel (Claude

-Niger Delta Communities) is a confirmation of our concerns.
+Ake was to represent the Niger Delta Communities) is a confirmation

-Shell know what to do now in order to protect the environment -- it's time
+Shell know what to do now in order to protect the environment --

-survey".
-It must also be noted that this survey was never a full
+the "environmental survey".
+It must also be noted that this

-environmental impact assessment of the impact of the oil industry on the
+impact of the oil industry on the Niger Delta.
+Shell claims to

-Niger Delta.
-Shell claims to have carried out such assessments but
+have carried out such assessments but has never publicly released

-has never publicly released any of them, despite the many calls from Greenpeace
+any of them, despite the many calls from Greenpeace and other

-and other organisations to do so.
+organisations to do so.

-[Claude Ake is Director of a think
+[Claude Ake is Director of a think tank, Centre for Advanced Social

-tank, Centre for Advanced Social Science (CASS) based in Nigeria.
-He is
+Science (CASS) based in Nigeria.
+He is laureate of the Nigerian

-laureate of the Nigerian National Order of Merit, Nigeria's most coveted
+National Order of Merit, Nigeria's most coveted honour.]

-Contact: Cindy Baxter Greenpeace
+Contact: Cindy Baxter Greenpeace Communications

 ++44 171 833 0600